 Iranian culture is known for its courtesies and hospitality, and it isn’t a social etiquette for them.
 The trait of Iranian hospitality has long been an integral part of Iran’s identity.
-“Honoring the guest” is one of the tenets of Iranian culture, and the Iranian people consider strangers as their dearest guests.
+“Honoring the guest” is one of the tenets of Iranian culture, and the Iranian people consider strangers their dearest guests.

 The hospitality of the Persian people always amazes foreign visitors to Iran.
 For Iranians, it’s only natural to make visitors feel at home, and anything less is insensitive.
-In other words, if you travel to Iran, anywhere and among any class of Iranian, you will be treated with nothing but sparkling smiles and offers of assistance of every sort!
+In other words, if you travel to Iran, anywhere, and among any class of Iranian, you will be treated with sparkling smiles and offers of assistance of every sort!
 Stay with this Iran tourism guide from Iran Travel Guide Center to review some facts about Iranian hospitality.

 The Persian culture of hospitality and traditional architecture

 Iranian traditional architecture also reflects Iranian hospitality.
 There is a special room for guests in Iranian historical houses.
 There is an amazing difference between the room size and the ornate décor, making the guest room more impressive than the other rooms.